-I wouldn’t be able to call myself a beauty editor if I didn’t write a lot about sunscreens, right?
+I couldn’t call myself a beauty editor if I didn’t write much about sunscreens, right?
 Cliché, but whatever.
 I was excited to try the Pyunkang Yul ATO Mild Sun Cream!
 My obsession with sunscreens is no secret.
 I collect them like women collect lipstick, or how I used to collect beanie babies… pretty sure I lost money on that middle school investment.
 Let me clarify: if you care about your skin, you should care about sunscreens as much as I do!

-Where to buy Pyunkang Yul ATO Mild Sun Cream?
+Where to Buy the Pyunkang Yul ATO Mild Sun Cream?

-As I write this review, it is available on YesStyle* for $13.77, StyleKorean* for $11.90, StyleVana for $11.89.
-They are trustworthy Korean websites that ship internationally.
+As I write this review, it is available on Asian websites such as YesStyle*, StyleKorean*, and StyleVana*, with prices ranging from $11-$13.
+They are all trustworthy Asian websites that ship internationally.

 It’s a sweet deal because it comes in a 2.53 fl oz / 75 ml compared to the 1.69 fl. oz / 50 ml typical to most Asian sunscreens.
 It matters, especially when you need sunscreen every day.

-I am also currently enjoying Pyunkang Yul ATO Cream Blue Label, and I am eager to try new products from this brand because I have read my fellow muse, Adela’s, review on the Pyunkang Yul Low PH Pore Deep Cleansing Foam and Seo Yeon’s review on the Pyunkang Yul Acne Facial Cleanser.
+I am also currently enjoying Pyunkang Yul ATO Cream Blue Label.
+I am eager to try new products from this brand because I have read my fellow muse, Adela’s, review on the Pyunkang Yul Low PH Pore Deep Cleansing Foam and Seo Yeon’s review on the Pyunkang Yul Acne Facial Cleanser.

 Who is this hybrid sunscreen for?